Wellness Wednesday :: Remedies for Stress

 blog post natural remedies for stress jennifer raye

-Today’s video is about stress and some powerful herbal medicines called adaptogens that we can use to mitigate the effects of stress on the body and mind.
+Today’s video is about stress and the powerful herbal medicines called adaptogens we can use to mitigate its effects on the body and mind.

 Remedies for Stress

 Adaptogens are a class of herbal medicines that help to protect the body from the effects of stress.
-They are well known regulators – they help to balance, support and calm the bodies stress systems.
+They are well-known regulators – they help to balance, support and calm the body’s stress systems.
 Adaptogens help us to adapt to a changing environment.
-They are also known to be some of the safest and non-toxic herbal medicine we have and are especially good for long term use.
+They are also among the safest and least toxic herbal medicines we have, and are especially good for long-term use.

 Ashwagandha is a root that has been used for thousands of years within the Indian system of medicine called “Ayurveda”.
-It’s a great tonic herb that is very soothing.
+It’s an excellent tonic herb that is very soothing.
 It improves energy levels, boosts the immune system, and has a calming effect on the body.
-In particular it is very helpful if the body has developed inflammatory responses such as arthritis.
+In particular, it is very helpful if the body has developed inflammatory responses such as arthritis.
 But remember to avoid this herb if you are taking stronger pharmaceutical pain or sedative medications.
-Since it is a part of the nightshade family you may also want to avoid use of this plant if you have sensitivity to nightshades.
+Since it is a part of the nightshade family, you may also want to avoid use of this plant if you have sensitivity to nightshades.

-Ling Zhi which is Ganoderma mushroom or more commonly known as Reishi mushroom is a very powerful adaptogen used in Chinese Medicine.
+Ling Zhi, also known as the Ganoderma or Reishi mushroom, is a highly potent adaptogen used in Chinese Medicine.
 Reishi supports longevity through its strong tonic properties.
-In Chinese Medicine Reishi is actually categorized based on its effects on the spirit.
-It calms and soothes the heart especially when there is insomnia and forgetfulness because of depletion.
-It also works to build the lung Qi when there is shortness of breath, cough or wheezing.
+In Chinese Medicine, Reishi is categorized by its effects on the spirit.
+It calms and soothes the heart, especially when insomnia and forgetfulness result from depletion.
+It also helps build lung Qi when there is shortness of breath, cough, or wheezing.

 More To Explore